carlomaximo/carlomaximo/README.md

 I graduated from Sheridan College with a diploma in computer programming.
 I'm very interested in the field of geomatics, and I hope to use it and be involved in disaster risk reduction and management in the future.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=carlomaximo)](https://github.com/carlomaximo/github-readme-stats)

-(yall this is not representative of who i am lol i mostly use python, java, and the MEAN stack)
+(yall this is not representative of who i am lol i mostly use python, java, and MEAN)

 <!--
 [![Carlo's GitHub stats](https://github-readme-stats.vercel.app/api?username=carlomaximo)](https://github.com/carlomaximo/github-readme-stats)